-- 1. Thermostat calls for low or high stage cooling. - If the thermostat call is for low stage cooling, the compressor and outdoor fan are energized at low stage.
-If the thermostat call is for high stage cooling, the compressor and outdoor fan are energized at high stage. - The indoor blower will energize approximately 6 seconds later. - 4.
-The unit delivers cooling to the conditioned space until the thermostat is satisfied. - 5.
-The compressor and outdoor fan will be de-energized when the thermostat opens. - 6.
-The indoor blower continues to run at low cool speed for approximately 60 seconds after the thermostat is satisfied.
+1. Thermostat calls for cooling.
+The compressor and outdoor fan are energized.

+If the thermostat call is for low stage cooling, the compressor and outdoor fan are energized at low stage.
+If the thermostat call is for high stage cooling, the compressor and outdoor fan are energized at high stage.

+- 2. Approximately seven seconds later, the indoor fan starts. - 3.
+The unit will deliver cooling to the conditioned space until the thermostat is satisfied. - 4.
+The compressor and outdoor fan will be de-energized when the thermostat opens. - 5.
+The indoor fan continues to run for approximately 60 seconds after the thermostat is satisfied.

+The fan runs at low cool speed for the off delay period.
 This allows additional cooling from the indoor coil to be transferred to the conditioned space.
-Then, the indoor blower is de-energized.
+Then, the indoor fan stops.